Bo' Selecta!: Mel B

 Mel B is portrayed as a drunk, scary, and dirty old woman.
 She has white skin, red hair, and a massive nose.
 She speaks in a northern accent, which is apparent when she says the word "fuck" like "fook", and wears a leopard-print top, revealing a disturbingly hairy chest.
 Her best known catchphrase is "yer bastard ya!", whilst often making remarks regarding lesbian sex and her minge, which she describes as smelling like crab paste.
 In the first series, she features in a segment in which she promotes her new book, which discusses the split of the Spice Girls and her love for her stuffed tiger.
 In the second series, she becomes a non-weekly character, only appearing three times during the series, appearing in segments when she goes on holiday, shows us her "Crib" and talks about Girls Aloud.
-In the third series, she becomes a regular character again, and appears in a segment entitled "The Odd Couple".
+In the third series, she becomes a regular character again, and appears in a segment titled "The Odd Couple".
 The segment shows her living with singer and actress Patsy Kensit, whom she is always trying to seduce and with whom she eventually has a drunken one night stand in the final episode.
 On the music video for Avid Merrion's cover for I Got You Babe (which also starred Patsy Kensit), Mel's father was revealed to be Jim Bowen.
 She also appears in Bo! in the USA, however, as a non-regular character.
 The real Mel B appeared a few times during the series.

 Michael Jackson

 Michael Jackson is portrayed as a vulgar mentally ill patient, usually beginning his segment by shouting "Cha'mone mother fucker!", which is a reference to the word "shamone" that Jackson often used in his music, pronouncing most words with an "ay" at the end, and always wearing the trademark rhinestone glove.
 In series one, his segment was titled "The Jacksons", which featured Michael showing the viewer around his family home, and having an ongoing feud with The Osbournes.
-In series two, a segment entitled "Michael Jackass" was premièred, which showed Jackson doing dangerous tasks such as wakeboarding drunk, diving in an aquarium tank covered in fish, ice skating naked, diving into a pool with his arms and legs tied up, and skydiving.
-In the third series, Jackson's segment was entitled "Doin' Porridge", a parody of the TV series Porridge.
+In series two, a segment titled "Michael Jackass" was premièred, which showed Jackson doing dangerous tasks such as wakeboarding drunk, diving in an aquarium tank covered in fish, ice skating naked, diving into a pool with his arms and legs tied up, and skydiving.
+In the third series, Jackson's segment was titled "Doin' Porridge", a parody of the TV series Porridge.
 The segment followed his nine weeks of being in jail (the real Michael Jackson was due to face trial at the time) with his comedy hero Ronnay Barkay.
 He also appeared in Bo! in the USA, appearing in a renewed version of "Michael Jackass".
 The character featured in his own special, Chamone Mo Fo Selecta, following his real-life death in 2009.